 It’s high time to protect safety-critical operational technology (OT, converging with IT in Industrial IoT) from cyberattacks.
 The warning isn’t new but takes center stage in the Cybersecurity Trend Report 2019 of TÜV Rheinland, the independent inspection services group.

 As each year the report contains findings from TÜV Rheinland’s own cybersecurity experts and from companies in Europe, North America and Asia.
-Realizing the vision of Industry 4.0 or, in general, industrial transformation projects in the converging world of OT and IT often needs even more attention from a cybersecurity perspective, given the significant consequences cyberattacks can have in many typical Industrial IoT environments and the attack surface of organizations continues to expand with all those devices.
+Realizing the vision of Industry 4.0 or, in general, industrial transformation projects in the converging world of OT and IT often needs even more attention from a cybersecurity perspective, given the significant consequences cyberattacks can have in many Industrial IoT environments and the attack surface of organizations continues to expand with all those devices.

 The existential question for many companies will be whether they can manage the security challenges in the digital economy.
 It may simply amount to a question of success or failure, without the opportunity to compromise (Björn Haan, MD Cybersecurity Germany at TÜV Rheinland)